nujievik/merge-tracks-with-video/README.md

 ## Description

-This project includes a Python script that uses components **Python**, **MKVToolNix**, and **FFmpeg**.
-The source code is available in the repository.
+The project includes a set of Python scripts that use custom components **Python**, **MKVToolNix**, and **FFmpeg**.
+The source code of the scripts is available in the repository.

-For convenience, a compiled executable file for Windows is available in the [Releases](https://github.com/nujievik/generate-video-with-these-files-script/releases) section.
-This file includes:
+For convenience, a compiled executable file (.exe) for Windows x64 is available in the [Releases](https://github.com/nujievik/generate-video-with-these-files-script/releases) section.
+For other systems, a packaged script set (.pyz) is available.

+The executable file for Windows contains all the necessary components for the operation:
-- The **generate-video-with-these-files.py** script, compiled using **PyInstaller**.
+- The set of scripts from the repository, compiled using **PyInstaller**.
 - A built-in compiled version of **Python**, required for the script to work.
 - Precompiled components of **MKVToolNix** (sourced from the official [MKVToolNix website](https://mkvtoolnix.download/downloads.html#windows)).
 - Precompiled version of **FFprobe** (sourced from BtbN's FFmpeg win64-gpl release on [GitHub](https://github.com/BtbN/FFmpeg-Builds/releases)).

-All components (the script, Python, MKVToolNix, and FFprobe) are bundled into a single executable file.
-This allows you to use the script without needing to install Python, MKVToolNix, and FFprobe.
+The packaged script set (.pyz) is assembled using **zipapp** and requires the installation of [dependencies](https://github.com/nujievik/generate-video-with-these-files-script?tab=readme-ov-file#dependencies).

 ## Functionality